Tax audits do not have to be feared. Find out the real deal when it comes to tax audits and why most tax audit concerns are unfounded.

 Jensen said the IRS has ramped up the number of audits it does in response to the country's economic woes.
 That means people should not think they're in the clear if they do not earn a lot of money.

-“(The IRS) is doing audits across the board, for all incomes,” said Jensen, speaking in late 2011.
+“(The IRS) is doing audits across the board, for all incomes,” said Jensen.
 “Over the last few years they’ve been hiring more people for that.”

 Still, he reiterates that even though the IRS has increased its level of auditing, the number is a very small percentage of the returns filed.